g-l-i-t-c-h-o-r-s-e/GuD-V1B3/README.md

 Original:
 ![img2](https://i.imgur.com/unRcJyr.png)

-Final GIF: not the best exmaple but I think you get the point, damn she look cold tho.
+Final GIF: not the best example but I think you get the point, damn she look cold tho.
 ![img2](https://i.imgur.com/P1MRCCZ.gif)

 # Datamoshing?
-oh, yeah can also use the AVI option (and loop forever if u need) to turn the gif into an AVI that you can use as a source.
+oh, yeah you can also use the AVI option (and loop forever if u need) to turn the gif into an AVI that you can use as a source.
 This is the type of results you can get:
 ![img2](https://i.imgur.com/2ILgk4k.jpg)
 Or These: